 Another technique most crocheters like to use when making toys is the invisible decrease.
 Regular single crochet decreases can be a bit bulky and although this technique does not make them completely invisible, they will be much less noticeable.
 See the tutorial HERE.

 When making a round amigurumi piece, you usually start with six stitches and then increase by six stitches every round, until the piece is big enough.
-But if you increase on the same spot every round, you will end up with a hexagon and the increases will be quite prominent even after stuffing.
-But more often than not you will want your amigurumi to be nice and round, like a teddy bears head for example.
+But if you increase on the same spot every round, your increases will be stacked on top of each other and you'll end up with a hexagon, making the increases more prominent, even after stuffing.
+But more often than not you will want your amigurumi to be nice and round, like a teddy bear's head for example.
 Which is why you should try to arrange the increases more evenly around the piece.
 See the tutorial HERE.

 Because amigurumi is crocheted in spiral, the end and the beginning of a round do not line up.
-Which means if you change yarn, there will be a visible step.
-If you need to change yarn once, it is usually not that noticeable and sometimes can be hidden with some embellishments or strategically placed limbs, tail or ears.
+And that means if you change yarns, there will be a visible step.
+If you need to change yarns once, it's usually not that noticeable and can sometimes be hidden with embellishments or strategically placed limbs, tail, or ears.
 But if you are making something stripy, you will have to join rounds to get perfect stripes.
 See the tutorial HERE.

 Mattress stitch is great for sewing your toys together - it leaves a really nice clean seam.
-I don't use it everywhere, but i especially like it for joining the head and body - it looks really neat and helps avoid a floppy head.
+It doesn't work in all situations, but I prefer using it whenever I can and I especially like it for joining the head and body - it looks great and helps avoid a floppy head.
 See the tutorials HERE and HERE.

 Happy crocheting!